 Too Much Soda

-A study done showed that men who drink a quart or more of soda per day have sperm counts 30% lower than men who don’t drink soda.
+A study showed that men who drink a quart or more of soda per day have sperm counts 30% lower than men who don’t drink soda.
 One of the main theories behind this phenomenon is the high sugar intake from soda causes insulin resistance which then disrupts fertility in men.
 The other theory is that a pesticide known as Atrazine, commonly used in corn fields in America and known to reduce sperm count, is an ingredient for the high-fructose corn syrup found in soda and causes men to become less fertile.

-The lining of cans contain a chemical called bisphenol-A, more commonly known as BPA.
+The lining of cans contains a chemical called bisphenol-A, more commonly known as BPA.
 Men who are frequently exposed to BPA have sperm counts 23% lower on average than men who have no exposure to BPA.
 Canned food leaches BPA from the lining of the cans which is why men are recommended to choose healthier alternatives to canned foods when trying to conceive.

 Bottled water harms fertility in a way similar to canned foods.
 Thin plastic water bottles allow xenohormones to be leached into the water which are then ingested.
 Xenohormones, similar to soy, mimic estrogen in the body.
-This causes both men and women to have hormone imbalances that leave them with a lower chance to conceive.
+This causes both men and women to have hormone imbalances that leave them with a lower chance of conceiving.
 You can replace bottled water by using stainless steel or glass water bottles while out and about.
 Newer vacuum thermoses can keep water ice cold for hours at a time, allowing you to have cold water and higher chances for pregnancy.

 These fatty acids are most commonly found in junk food and fast food.
-A Harvard study showed that men with a large presence of trans-fatty acids in their semen, have 96% fewer sperm on average than men with lower concentrations of trans-fatty acids.
-It is important to check food labels and make sure what you are eating doesn’t contain trans-fats.
+A Harvard study showed that men with a large presence of trans-fatty acids in their semen have 96% fewer sperm on average than men with lower concentrations of trans-fatty acids.
+It is important to check food labels and make sure what you are eating doesn’t contain trans fats.
 While a diet high in trans-fats can cause other major health issues, couples looking to conceive should focus on healthy fats like omega-3s.

-Proper function of our body’s hormonal system is incredibly important for fertility.
+The proper function of our body’s hormonal system is incredibly important for fertility.
 Alcohol can disrupt the liver’s ability to properly metabolize hormones.
 This can result in hormonal imbalances which then lead to ovulatory infertility, which is infertility caused by ovulatory dysfunction.
 A study that tracked 18,555 women over the course of 8 years found that women who consume at least one alcoholic beverage each day are 50% more at risk for ovulatory infertility than women who don’t drink any alcohol.

-Foods to Increase Fertility and Help You get Pregnant
+Foods to Increase Fertility and Help You Get Pregnant